Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

 The fragmentation of the linear eigenfunction leads to a configuration which consists on a spherically symmetric core surrounded by droplets of the star fluid, whose sizes are much smaller than that of the original object~\cite{Cardoso:2014sna} (see also nonlinear results for fragmentation of black strings~\cite{Lehner:2010pn}).
 It is easy to see that these smaller droplets, although of the same material as the original star, are much less compact because they are much smaller and are therefore expected to be themselves stable.
 Likewise, the core of the star is also less compact and stable.
 On longer time scales, these droplets re-arrange and fall into the core, and the process continues.
 The dynamical picture looks like that of a ``boiling'' fluid, and radiates a nonnegligible amount of radiation.
 Exact calculations have not been performed yet but, if this scenario is correct, a sizable fraction of the object's initial mass can disperse to infinity, possibly reducing the compactness of the final object to values which no longer allow for the existence of light rings.
 In an alternative scenario, nonlinear interactions over the ultralong lifetime of the unstable modes may lead to the formation of small BHs close to the stable light ring~\cite{Cardoso:2014sna}.

-\paragraph{Light rings imply black holes} To summarize, ultracompact objects with $R\lesssim 3M$ are plagued by various instabilities.
-When these objects are spinning sufficiently fast they suffer from the ergoregion instability and, even when they are only slowly spinning or static, long-lived modes trapped by the light-ring can become unstable at the nonlinear level.
+\paragraph{Do light rings imply black holes?} To summarize, ultracompact objects with $R\lesssim 3M$ might be plagued by various instabilities.
+When these objects are almost perfectly reflecting and spinning sufficiently fast, they suffer from the ergoregion instability at the linear level.
+Even when they are only slowly spinning or static, long-lived modes trapped by the light-ring can become unstable at the nonlinear level.
 In the latter case, the instability can lead to fragmentation (thus reducing the object's compactness) or to gravitational collapse (thus forming a BH).
 In both cases, the instability can be sufficiently strong to be dynamically effective.
-As recently pointed out~\cite{Hod:2014ena}, exotic matter configurations with $T >$ 0 are necessarily characterized by the existence of long-lived modes.
-Altogether, these results give further theoretical support to the BH hypothesis: the mere observation of a light ring --~a much simpler task than the observation of the event horizon, and something that is within the reach of upcoming facilities~\cite{Johannsen:2013aua,Lu:2014zja,GRAVITY}~-- would be conclusive evidence for the existence of BHs.
+As recently pointed out~\cite{Hod:2014ena}, exotic matter configurations with $T^\mu_\mu\equiv T >$ 0 are necessarily characterized by the existence of long-lived modes.
+Altogether, these results give further theoretical support to the BH hypothesis~\cite{Cardoso:2019rvt}: the mere observation of a light ring --~a much simpler task than the observation of the horizon~-- might thus be seen as a compelling (albeit indirect) evidence for the existence of BHs.